leaningtech/labs/sites/cheerpx/src/content/docs/13-tutorials/full_os.md

 ## 5. Create a CheerpX instance

 In the same script tag, pass the `overlayDevice` as a new mount point to the `Cheerpx.Linux.create` method.
-This option will tell CheerpX to take the device that was just created and mount it to `/`.
+This option will initialize CheerpX with the newly created device mounted as `/`.

 ```js
 const cx = await CheerpX.Linux.create({